Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

   - Are there any projects we had planned we can de-prioritize?
   - Is there anything additional I'm missing for Q4?
   - Looking ahead to 2021, when do you think you will start planning the new year?

-### Email template
-Hi Tony,

-Booking in 30 minutes to go through BI requirements/implications from your 2021 roadmap and any additional data needs you may have.
-We are specifically wondering:

-- Do you have any additional needs outside of what we have listed below?
-- Do you have any pain points in your current work with data that you wish were improved?
-- Longer term is there anything we should keep in the back of our mind?

-The projects we have on our list are:
-- Payment processor (stripe) Q1/Q2
-- LTV model (Q1)

 ## Relationships
 Build strong realtionship with the tech and the business teams.
 The goal is to establish trust that makes me a business partner they want to work with to achieve their goals.